-There are many household tips and tricks to getting rid of gnats.
+There are many household tips and tricks to getting rid of gnats in plants.

 Some include creating traps with vinegar and honey as those are known attractants.
 Others involve using certain types of scented candles or essential oils.
 But above all, the most significant is with Dawn dish soap.